 To use this feature, click on the button that reads Power at the top, and right away a new window should appear.

-You can change your Power Plan from here, but also get key insights about each plan.
-Furthermore, the option is there two compare two power plans if that’s your thing.
+You can change your Power Plan from here and get key insights about each plan.
+Furthermore, you can compare two power plans if that’s your thing.

 7] Information on Installed Memory